rust-lang/rfcs/text/0000-anonymous-enums.md

 of unboxed closures, generated and interacted with through a trait.

-The syntax for checking whether a value is of a single specific type, regardless of the other bounds on it is somewhat unintuitive and involves repeating the type you want twice.
+The syntax for checking whether a value is of a single specific type, regardless of the other bounds on it is somewhat unintuitive.

 It might not be possible to gaurentee that the **in memory** layout of two semantically identical union types are the same.
 This would prevent transmuting